rerun-io/rerun/rerun_notebook/README.md

 ```

 However, any hosting platform can be used to serve the asset, as long as it is accessible to the notebook
 and has appropriate CORS headers set.
-See:
+See: `asset_server.py` for a simple example.

 ## Run from source